-XIII.
 Office Preparedness Self-Assessment Questionnaire

-This guide has been developed by the UCSF Police Department's Emergency Preparedness Program to assist Office Emergency Coordinators conduct disaster drills.
-The checklists in this drill guide is intended to cover most emergency actions, but is not all-inclusive.
-This guide is meant to be a self-assessment tool, as drills are not administered by the UCSF Police Department, nor is this form collected by the UCSF Police Department.
+This guide has been developed by the UCSF Police Department's Emergency Preparedness Program to assist Emergency Coordinators in conducting disaster drills.
+The checklist in this drill guide is intended to cover most emergency actions, but is not all-inclusive.
+This guide is a self-assessment tool.
 UCSF Medical Center staff (Hospitals & Clinics) should refer to the Medical Center Safety Department for procedures in the event of an emergency.
-For questions or clarification, please email or call EAP.